Speed up

 ──I believe that 2024 was also a year in which we deepened our relationship with the community even further.

 That's right.
-Although it may not be easily seen in numbers, we have been actively advancing activities in our hometown.
+Although it is difficult to see in numbers, we have been actively advancing activities in our hometown.
 We have a comprehensive partnership agreement with the Tokyo Metropolitan Government called the "Wide Collaboration Agreement," through which we are engaged in various initiatives beyond the sports field.
-You can see this when you come to the stadium; at every match, we carry out some form of collaboration with Tokyo.
-Additionally, it is important to maintain the area connected along the Keio Line, so we have been able to deepen our relationships with Shinjuku Ward, Shibuya Ward, and Setagaya Ward more than ever before.
+If you come to the stadium, you will notice that at every match, we carry out some form of collaboration with the Tokyo Metropolitan Government.
+Additionally, it is important to firmly maintain the areas connected along the Keio Line, so we have been able to deepen our relationships with Shinjuku Ward, Shibuya Ward, and Setagaya Ward even more than before.

 To let local children experience the joy of physical activity, we distribute the "Aoaaka Drill" as a supplementary teaching material for elementary school physical education.
 Starting this year, Shinjuku Ward has also been included, and thanks to the support from six cities (Koganei City, Kodaira City, Chofu City, Nishitokyo City, Fuchu City, Mitaka City), Suginami Ward, and also Shibuya Ward, we were able to distribute it to about 19,000 first-grade elementary school children.
 While it is something necessary in the educational field, we are also actively promoting it as an initiative for children to engage with FC Tokyo.
 I think it is very good that Shinjuku Ward has joined.